 - Enterprise resource planning simulation: Students in the enterprise resource planning course configure SAP software to manage business processes.
 Students increase their marketability through this hands-on exposure to one of the business world's standard ERP software clients and by gaining a better understanding of the integrated nature of business processes in general.

 - Student managed investment fund: WMU students vie for spots in a finance course that provides students the opportunity to manage a portfolio of real money.
-The WMU Foundation selected the class as a large cap manager of $500,000 of WMU Foundation Funds.
+The WMU Foundation selected the class as a large cap manager of $1.5 million of WMU Foundation Funds.
 With hands-on training, this is a great opportunity to gain real-world experience.

 - Internships often lead to permanent job offers—about 70 percent of the time.
 Interns are paid by the hour.
 Larger employers often offer a relocation or housing stipend to assist students with living expenses for an internship that is more than 50 miles from their school or permanent address.